 This slightly slouchy easy child’s crochet hat pattern works up in about an hour and is perfect for beginners because it’s made from a simple rectangle.
-Get the free pattern below in sizes preschool, child and adult or purchase the ad-free, printable PDF for $2.99 here.
+Get the free pattern below in sizes preschool, child and adult or purchase the ad-free, printable PDF here.

 This easy child’s crochet hat pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 An Update On a Beginner Crochet Beanie Pattern You Love

 Last December, I shared the 1.5 Hour Beanie, a speedy and super easy crochet hat pattern that has become one of Make & Do Crew’s most popular patterns.
 It’s beginner friendly and it can be made in less time than it takes to watch a romcom.
 What’s not to like?

 Well, unfortunately, the yarn I used in the 1.5 Hour Beanie pictured above has now been discontinued, so today I’m sharing a freshly updated version of the pattern complete with sizes to fit (almost) anybody.

 The yarn I used in the preschool, child and adult beanies pictured here is new from Lion Brand and I’m so excited about its introduction.
 It’s called Color Made Easy and it delivers on its name with a beautiful palette of modern, hip colors.
 (Check them all out here!)

 The aspect I love most about this yarn though is that it’s a category 5 yarn, which means it’s chunkier than a worsted weight yarn, but not super bulky.
 This allows you to whiz through projects while still maintaining some lovely stitch definition and flexible fabric texture–perfect to add a little slouch to this kid’s crochet beanie pattern!